satya-thirumani/shark-tank-india/README.md

 - Number of sharks in deal - Number of sharks involved in deal

-- Deal has conditions - Deal has conditions or not?
+- Deal has conditions - Deal has conditions or not? (yes or no)

-- Royalty deal - Deal has royalty or not?
+- Royalty Deal - Is it royalty deal or not (1-yes)

+- Advisory Shares Equity - Deal with Advisory shares or equity, in percentages

 - Namita Investment Amount - Namita Investment Amount, in lakhs INR